VincentMillotMaysounabe/Hand-gesture-recognition/README.md

-# Hand-gesture-recognition
+# Hand-gesture-recognition using a CNN model on forearm HD-sEMG
-Notebooks used to extract data from the SEEDS dataset, train a CNN model from it and exploit obtained model.
+Notebooks used to extract data from the SEEDS dataset, train a CNN model and exploit obtained model.
 To be used, SEEDS dataset should be downloaded and unziped in "SEEDS_dataset" folder.

 Dataset can be found at : https://osf.io/wa3qk/